iamacup/react-redux-with-networking-helper/readme.md

 ##### Starting a Network Transaction

+TODO flow chart of a network request here

 Network transactions have a variety of configuration options, all detailed in the `NetworkActions.start*****` documentation, but fundementally there are two different types of request, and it matters because of how you will access them with the selectors:

  * Single - has an identifier, and a state - good for *getting an individual users details*